Sugarloaf Cable Car: History

 In October 1972, a second cable was added, as well as new cabins, which expanded its capacity from 22 to 75; eventually, it was reduced to 65 to increase comfort.

 The cable car was the setting for the 1979 James Bond film Moonraker in which British secret agent James Bond (played by actor Roger Moore) battles with his nemesis Jaws (Richard Kiel) in the middle of the tramway, which eventually results in a tramcar with Jaws in it crashing into the ground station and smashing through the wall, although he miraculously survives.
 During the filming, the stuntman Richard Graydon slipped and narrowly avoided falling to his death.
 For the scene in which Jaws bites into the steel tramway cable with his teeth, the cable was actually made of liquorice, although Richard Kiel was still required to use his steel dentures.
 Also in 1979, Las Vegas-based Steven McPeak walked the tightrope on the steel cable, the highest stretch of the cable car route, a feat which entered him into the Guinness Book of World Records.
-On 18 January 1983, the route was expanded to Sugarloaf Mountain.
 In 2007, Falko Traber walked along the rope of the cable railway.
 On the centenary of the cableway in 2012, Google honored it with a doodle, viewable in Brazil.

 This cable car also appears in a few video games as well.
 For instance, it appears off in the distance in the Wii version of Need for Speed: Nitro, in one part of the Santa Teresa racing course in Rio de Jainero.